Frequently Asked Questions

 TradeSafe will send all parties a signed letter of confirmation stating that the funds are in escrow and are earmarked for the Seller.
 This letter may be distributed to other transactions stakeholders whoever so requires it.

-TradeSafe performs its daily payment run at 15h30 on every week day.
+TradeSafe performs two daily payment runs at 09h00 and 15h00 every business day.
 Depending on who the Seller banks with, the funds may be received either instantaneously or within a maximum of 24 hours.
+For all transaction values over R500,000, Real-Time Clearance will be activated so that the funds should immediately cleared in the Seller's bank account.

 You can easily set up progress payments on the TradeSafe system.
 Each progress payment will have its own release event which allows users to structure any possible transaction options i.e. building a house can be structured into five separate milestones (foundation, electrical, walls, roofing, plumbing etc.).
 Once the buyer accepts the work done on the foundations, TradeSafe will release the funds allocated to that milestone.